“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Why should you visit Cape Sounion?

 Cape Sounion is where you indulge in a historical place and breathtaking nature.
-Building on a cliff with a view of the Aegean Sea, when you reach the top of the hill, you’ll be stunned by the spectacular panorama, which is surrounded on three sides by water.
+Built on a cliff with a view of the Aegean Sea, when you reach the top of the hill, you’ll be stunned by the spectacular panorama, which is surrounded on three sides by water.

 The position was strategically important since it allowed Old Athenes to keep an eye on the Aegean Sea and control its passageways from intruders.